kumarshantanu/relay-clj/README.md

 `args-maker-inbox` creates an args-maker function to read from an inbox queue.

-`wrap-args-maker-max-size` wraps an args-maker function to honor max-size of a collection (typically an outbox queue, so as not to overload it eventually.)
+`wrap-args-maker-max-size` wraps an args-maker function to honor max-size of a collection (typically an outbox queue, so as not to overload it.)

 `collector-outbox` creates a collector function to write to an outbox queue.